Roslyn Harbor, New York: Village government

-As of July 2023, the Mayor of Roslyn Harbor is Sandy K. Quentzel, the Deputy Mayor is Joshua Kopelowitz, and the Trustees are James Friscia, Jasun Fiorentino, and Abby Kurlender.
+As of July 2026, the Mayor of Roslyn Harbor is Sandy K. Quentzel, the Deputy Mayor is Joshua Kopelowitz, and the Trustees are Lauren Archer, Jasun Fiorentino, James Friscia, and Joshua Kopelowitz.

 Representation in higher government

-North Hempstead Town Board

-The parts of Roslyn Harbor in the Town of North Hempstead are located in its 2nd council district, which as of March 2024 is represented on the North Hempstead Town Council by Edward Scott (R–Albertson).
+On the town level, the portions of Roslyn Harbor in the Town of North Hempstead are located within that town's 2nd council district, which as of July 2026 is represented on the North Hempstead Town Council by Edward W. Scott III (R–Albertson).
+The portions in the Town of Oyster Bay are represented at-large on the Oyster Bay Town Council, which lacks legislative districts.

-Nassau County representation

-Roslyn Harbor is located in Nassau County's 11th Legislative district, which as of March 2024 is represented in the Nassau County Legislature by Delia DiRiggi-Whitton (D–Glen Cove).
+On the county level, Roslyn Harbor is located in Nassau County's 11th Legislative district, which as of July 2026 is represented in the Nassau County Legislature by Delia DiRiggi-Whitton (D–Glen Cove).

-New York State representation

-New York State Assembly

-Roslyn Harbor is split between the New York State Assembly's 13th and 15th State Assembly districts, which as of March 2024 are represented by Charles D. Lavine (D–Glen Cove) and Jacob Ryan Blumencranz (R–Oyster Bay), respectively.

-New York State Senate

-Roslyn Harbor is located within the New York State Senate's 7th State Senate district, which as of March 2024 is represented in the New York State Senate by Jack M. Martins (R–Old Westbury).
+On the state level, Roslyn Harbor is split between the New York State Assembly's 13th and 15th State Assembly districts, which as of July 2026 are represented by Charles D. Lavine (D–Glen Cove) and Jacob Ryan Blumencranz (R–Oyster Bay), respectively.
+It is additionally located entirely within the New York State Senate's 7th State Senate district, which as of July 2026 is represented by Jack M. Martins (R–Old Westbury).

-Federal representation

-United States Congress

-Roslyn Harbor is located within New York's 3rd congressional district, which as of March 2024 is represented in the United States Congress by Thomas R. Suozzi (D–Glen Cove).

-United States Senate

-Like the rest of New York, Roslyn Harbor is represented in the United States Senate by Charles Schumer (D) and Kirsten Gillibrand (D).
+On the federal level, Roslyn Harbor is located entirely within New York's 3rd congressional district, which as of July 2026 is represented in the United States Congress by Thomas R. Suozzi (D–Glen Cove).
+Like the rest of New York, it is represented in the United States Senate by Charles E. Schumer (D) and Kirsten E. Gillibrand (D).